zava8/hnskrit_zava8_tr_ttr/docs/privacy-policy.md

 ## 3. External service

-Simple Translate uses external services in following cases:
+hscii translate uses external services in following cases:

 #### Accessing external sites

-Simple Translate includes links to external sites.
+hscii translate includes links to external sites.
 When accessing external sites, the privacy policy of each site is applied.

 #### Installing and using in the browser

-Simple Translate is hosted on each browser's platform.
+hscii translate is hosted on each browser's platform.
 Please refer to the following links for information on how to handle data when installing and using the extension.

 [Firefox Privacy Policy](https://www.mozilla.org/en-US/privacy/firefox/)